 - Feeling disinterested in hobbies and usual interests

-- Mixing in different social circles that encourage heavy drinking
+- Leading a social life that encourages heavy drinking

 - Losing interest in personal hygiene and appearance